DavideFantasia/OIIS/README.md

 ### Feel Free to contact me to suggest any way to improve the code or just to discuss our different approach

+#

+for reference, the website for practicing: https://training.olinfo.it/